niallmcc/crocodl/README.md

 This service allows you to train a model to classify images.

-Start a classification service and open its web page:
+Start a classification service and open its web page (which should happen automatically):

 ```
 python3 -m simpledl.image.web.train_service